 Our red varieties are planted to an upper highland, on a hilltop overlooking the brick barn and city of Buellton with views stretching from Happy Canyon to Sta.
 Rita Hills.
 A natural spine intersects the vineyard from west to east along the top of the highland, and from there the rows follow the sloping contours of the land.
 The soil here is primarily clay loam with an abundance of sedimentary chert rock and the emergence of limestone to the east.
 The hallmarks of this terroir are native fruit intensity and a sense of inherent structure.

 Under the guidance of Winemaker Adrian Bolshoi and Vineyard Manager Six Puentes, we farm our 35 acres of vineyards sustainably by avoiding chemical fertilizers, pesticides and poisons for rodent control.
 Our practices have encouraged native birds of prey to frequent our vineyard.
-These hawks and owls naturally keep the gopher population in check.
+Hawks, owls and a pair of golden eagles naturally keep the gopher population in check.
 A similar effect is noted at the micro level, where beneficial native insects are allowed to flourish in the vineyard in order to ward off harmful insects.
 We also compost organic matter from the grape harvest and reapply it to the vineyard, promoting microbiologically healthy soil.
 Weed abatement is done with manual tools instead of by chemical means.

 This is how our ecosystem was designed to function, and we believe that our wines benefit from this state of natural equilibrium.